timklapdor/heart-soul-machine/src/blog/2024-06-28-state-of-the-merger.md

 As an architect, this sounds great.
 It's a dream job, a once-in-a-lifetime opportunity.
 So you sit down with the client to start forming a brief, but they’re distracted.

 “There’s so much to do.
-We need to start marketing this thing, get the plans in, and get ready tenants now!”
+We need to start marketing this thing, get the plans in, and get ready for tenants now!”

 *What you say sounds great, but let’s start with some fundamentals - what kind of building do you want this to be?*